omckenn37/Engineering_4_Notebook/README.md

 ### Calculator
 #### Description
-In this assignment, we created a simple calculator funciton that does different operations to the two input numbers.
+In this assignment, we created a simple [calculator](https://github.com/omckenn37/Engineering_4_Notebook/blob/main/Python/Calculator.py) function that does different operations to the two input numbers.

 Here is a screenshot of this program in action: